Frequently Asked Questions about the IMPRS-BAC application

-A: No. You can indicate your interests in the other groups in the "Research interests" section.
+A: No, please submit only one research proposal based on a single project.
+You can indicate your interests in the other groups in the "Research interests" section.
 You can also include a note in your motivation letter or at the top of your research proposal, explaining that this is just one of the projects you are applying for, mentioning the others.

 Q: Why do I need to provide the names of the PIs I am interested in at point of application?

 A: This way we can ensure that your application will be seen by the most suitable faculty members.
 If you are invited for interview and your prefences change in the meantime, this is not a problem and you will have a chance to speak to the PIs whose research is most interesting to you at that point.

 Q: Are all faculty members recruiting this year?